 Besides the budget, there are several things you need to consider when deciding where to live.
 You will have to map out how close and convenient the home is to the places you visit regularly.
 It could be your office, the school, your parent’s home, or your favorite restaurants.

 Keep in mind that where you live is an investment.
 Is the local market going up or down?
 Are there any new developments in the works?
 It’s important for you to understand the trajectory and potential of your neighborhood and city before you decide to live there.
+Also, look at the residential options in the area and choose something that fits your lifestyle better.
+Whether you prefer to settle down in a condo or a townhouse, think about which one would be the wiser investment in terms of location and nearby amenities.

 Check out the neighborhood well and then consider your requirements.
 See if there is the availability of public transport nearby or if there are local schools in the area or not.
 Remember to see if the neighborhood has an active housing market or not.
 If the homes are sitting on the market for months, it will be hard for you to sell the house in the future.